muratk3n/thirdwave/en/tweets/2019/week36.md

 ---

 Lesson learned: \#heroku in case of fail dont do anything.
-The thing is so hands off it'll be back when it' back.
+The thing is so hands off it'll be back when it's back.

 *2019-9-1 11:7:51*